-- The maximum word limit is 8000 excluding references.
+- The maximum word limit for the manuscript is 6000, excluding references.

-- Font size for title of the article is 14 points.
-Abstract and keywords along with their headings in 11 points.
-Authors’ names and affiliations also in 11.
-Whole content of the article along with headings and references should be in 12 point.
-Font style for article should be in ‘Times New Roman’.
+- The font size for the title of the article is 14.
+Abstract and keywords, along with their headings, are in 11.
+Authors' names and affiliations are also in 11.
+The entire content of the article, along with headings and references, should be in 12.
+The font style for the manuscript is in 'Times New Roman.'

-- Article should be in English language and English translation should be provided in case of incorporating words or text from any other language.
+- The article should be in the English language, and English translation should be provided to incorporate words or text from any other language.

 - Article title should be bold with initial capital letters of all the content categories (words).

-- All the individuals with authorship claim along with affiliations (department, university, city and country) should be mentioned on title page after title in the same order as you want them to appear in published paper which will not be changed after acceptance.
+- All the individuals with authorship claims and affiliations (department, university, city, and country) should be mentioned on the title page in the same order as you want them to appear in the published paper, which will not be changed after acceptance.

-- Email address of corresponding author should also be mentioned.
+- The email address of the corresponding author should also be mentioned.

-- Postal address details are required for publisher only, which will not be published.
+- Postal address is required for the publisher only, which will not be published.

 - Heading should be bold and indicated in the article with initial capital letters.

-- First paragraph after each heading should be without indentation.
-If heading contains more than one paragraph, after first paragraph following paragraphs should be with indentation.
+- The first paragraph after each heading should be without indentation.
+If heading contains more than one section, after the first paragraph following sections should be with indentation.

-- Every heading, year (mentioned in text and in references), table number and figure number should be in dark green.
+- Every heading, year (mentioned in the text and references), table number and figure number should be in dark green.

-- Background of abstract should be in olive green.
+- The background of the abstract should be in olive green.

 - Make sure to strictly follow ethical considerations before reproducing tables and figures from other sources.